AdaCore/training_material/courses/gnatsas/labs/check_020_getting_started.lab.rst

 Preparing the Command Line
 ----------------------------

-1. Open a command prompt window and navigate to the :filename:`getting_started` folder
+1. Open a command prompt window and navigate to the :filename:`check_020_getting_started` folder

 2. Type :command:`gnatcheck` and press :menu:`Enter` to verify tool is on your path